Saturday, November 21 2:00 - 3:00pm

 Author Talk: Kona Winds

 Local author Scott Kikkawa will host a talk story about his popular debut novel.
 KONA WINDS is a hard-boiled noir murder mystery set in Honolulu in 1953, when Hawai'i was changing from a racially stratified, near-feudal plantation colony to the multi-ethnic 50th State.
+This event is free and open to everyone.
+Register using the link below.

 E Komo Mai!